bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 <div style="font-size: 1.0rem" class="release-feature-authors">Sponza scene with textures processed into Basis Universal (with mipmaps) using Bevy Asset V2</div>

 **Bevy 0.12** ships with a barebones [`CompressedImageSaver`] that writes images to [Basis Universal](https://github.com/BinomialLLC/basis_universal) (a GPU-friendly image interchange format) and generates [mipmaps](https://en.wikipedia.org/wiki/Mipmap).
-Importantly, mipmaps reduce aliasing artifacts when sampling images from different distances.
+Mipmaps reduce aliasing artifacts when sampling images from different distances.
 This fills an important gap, as Bevy previously had no way to generate mipmaps on its own (it relied on external tooling).
 This can be enabled with the `basis-universal` cargo feature.

 [`CompressedImageSaver`]: https://dev-docs.bevyengine.org/bevy/render/texture/struct.CompressedImageSaver.html

 ### Preprocessing is Optional!

-In future Bevy releases we will likely recommended enabling processing for the majority of apps.
-We don't _yet_ recommend it for most use cases for a few reasons:

-1. Most of our built-in assets don't have processors implemented for them yet.
-The [`CompressedImageSaver`] is the only built-in processor and it has a bare-minimum set of features.
-2. We have not implemented "asset migrations" yet.
-Whenever an asset changes its settings format (which is used in meta files), we need to be able to automatically migrate existing asset meta files to the new version.
-3. As people adopt processing, we expect some flux as we respond to feedback.

-Despite (eventually) recommending that most people enable asset processing, we also acknowledge that Bevy is used in a variety of applications.
+Despite eventually ([in future Bevy releases](#should-you-enable-pre-processing-today)) recommending that most people enable asset processing, we also acknowledge that Bevy is used in a variety of applications.
 Asset processing introduces additional complexity and workflow changes that some people will not want!

 This is why Bevy offers two asset modes: